Dumbbell Standing Calf Raise

 The dumbbell standing calf raise is a functional lower-body movement that targets your two main calf muscles; the gastrocnemius and the soleus.
 This exercise should be programmed on your leg day because it isolates the calf muscles.

-• Upper/Lower — Program it as part of your lower body session.
+• Option 1: Upper/lower split – Program it as part of your lower body session.
 As an isolation exercise, it can go toward the end of your session.

-• Full-Body — When performed as part of a full-body workout, program it near the end after your compound movements.
+• Option 2: Full-body workout – When performed as part of a full-body workout, program it near the end after your compound movements.
 These are movements that require multiple muscle groups to be performed correctly.

-• Bro Split — When performed as part of a bro-split, integrate this exercise whenever you want.
+• Option 3: Bro-split workout – When performed as part of a bro-split, integrate this exercise whenever you want.
 Ideally, it can be with another lower-body muscle, such as your hamstrings.

 The correct exercise intensity largely depends on your training focus.
 Use the guide below to get a general idea of the different intensities.
 To help you better understand, your one repetition max (1RM) is the maximum weight you can lift for one repetition.